 - If your application was deployed to the Platform prior to the secury model install on Oct 9, 2019, 3 base access policies have been already been added to your application namespaces - DEV, TEST, TOOLS and PROD - to keep their communications running without any impact.
 To modify the application's base access policy, see the Quick Start section below.

-- Assume that the network and platform are insecure and built up robust security practices.
+- Assume that the network and platform are insecure and build up robust security practices.

 If you've followed the steps in the guides listed above and things aren't working as you expect and you are stuck, reach out for help in these two RocketChat channels: